astronomer/docs/astro/airflow-alerts.md

 5. Verify your integration in SendGrid to confirm that the key was activated.
 If you get an error indicating that SendGrid can't find the test email, try rerunning the cURL code in your terminal before retrying the verification.

-6. Open the Variables UI for your Deployment and add a Variable called [AIRFLOW__EMAIL__EMAIL_BACKEND](https://airflow.apache.org/docs/apache-airflow/stable/configurations-ref.html#email-backend) with the value `airflow.providers.sendgrid.utils.emailer.send_email`.
+6. In the Deployment view of the Cloud UI, create an environment variable with the following values:

+    - **Key**: `AIRFLOW__EMAIL__EMAIL_BACKEND`
+    - **Value**: `airflow.providers.sendgrid.utils.emailer.send_email`

-7. Open the Airflow UI for your Deployment and [create a connection](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html#creating-a-connection-with-the-ui) with the following values:
+7. In the Airflow UI, [create an Airflow connection](https://airflow.apache.org/docs/apache-airflow/stable/howto/connection.html#creating-a-connection-with-the-ui) with the following values:

     - **Connection ID**: `smtp_default`
     - **Connection Type:**: `Email`